open-feature/ofep/OFEP-flagd-grpc-sync.md

 <img src="images/ofep-fd-grpc-1.png" width="300">

-Further, server push can be expanded to have `event types` such as flag additions, updates and deletions, giving more performant connectivity between flagd and flag management system.
-Performance improvements come from reduced payload size (single flag change vs all flags) and connection establishment overhead, which is missing with streaming.
+Further, grpc server push can be expanded to have `event types` such as flag additions, updates and deletions, giving more performant connectivity between flagd and flag management system.
+Performance improvements come from reduced payload size(single flag change vs all flags) and not having connection establishment overhead thanks to streaming.

+Note that the implementation complexity of `event types` lives at grpc server implementation.
+The implementation may use a state management system to derive the matching event type for a specific flag configuration change.
+In any case, flagd must not maintain any state (i.e- flagd must be stateless) and only react on the sync type to update flag configurations.

 <img src="images/ofep-fd-grpc-2.png" width="300">